Haplea-Ioan-Stefan/COVID_Vo/README.md

+# Graph plots of COVID-19 cases in Vo'

 I analyzed the published data of the COVID-19 outbreak in the Italian town of Vo’, near Venice, one of the hotspots of the epidemic.

 Constructed contact networks of COVID positive patients and of their social vicinities, using R code (https://www.r-project.org/).\